REST API Troubleshooting Guide for Exchanges

 The moment when the nemesis block was created can be found in the network.epochAdjustment property of the /network/properties endpoint.
 This is the number of seconds elapsed since the UNIX epoch and it is always 1615853185 for MAINNET.

-In other words, you need to substract the epoch adjustment from a Unix time to obtain a deadline.
+In other words, you need to subtract the epoch adjustment from a Unix time to obtain a deadline.
 Therefore, a deadline 2h into the future, which is the default deadline provided by the SDK, can be calculated as:

 currentTime = now(); // Seconds since the UNIX epoch